 Burden of disease and cost-effectiveness estimates

 Poor water quality continues to pose a major threat to human health.
-Diarrhoeal disease alone amounts to an estimated 4.1 % of the total DALY global burden of disease and is responsible for the deaths of 1.8 million people every year (WHO, 2004).
-It was estimated that 88% of that burden is attributable to unsafe water supply, sanitation and hygiene and is mostly concentrated on children in developing countries.
+Diarrhoeal disease alone amounts to an estimated 3.6 % of the total DALY global burden of disease and is responsible for the deaths of 1.5 million people every year (WHO 2012).
+It is estimated that 58% of that burden, or 842 000 deaths per year, is attributable tounsafe water supply, sanitation and hygiene and includes 361 000 deaths of children under age five, mostly in developing countries (WHO 2014).

 A significant amount of disease could be prevented especially in developing countries through better access to safe water supply, adequate sanitation facilities and better hygiene practices.
 In order to allow informed decision-making on interventions aimed at disease prevention and control, it is crucial to carry out a sound economic evaluation of the various options available in specific settings.